Joe136/octave-forge-video/README.md

 octave-forge-video
 ==================

-Fork of the Octave-Forge video package to build with latest FFmpeg.
+Fork of the Octave-Forge video package with VideoReader support.